 Measurable Assignable Realistic Timing Precinct 4: Sports Adoption of a masterplan for the site.
 CN Report prepared initially may be included through works programs.
 Master planning of the site may require an external consultant (which may be funded by Development Contributions).
-S Construction of refuge island CN / RMS Needs to be identified in the SAMP and funding determined.
-S Review undertaken by RMS and response received.
-RMS - review CN - written submission Through works program.
-I Precinct 5: Seaside Est ate Completion of the detailed assessment and preparation of a Planning Proposal.
-PSC (Strategic Planning) Through work programs. ı Community feedback on appropriate facilities.
-PSC (Strategic Planning) to facilitate communication between Seaside Estate developer and residents.
-Through work programs.
-S Precinct 6: Fullerton Cove Preparation of a planning proposal to amend the LEP.
-PSC (Strategic Planning) Through works program.
-S Completion of the detailed assessment and preparation of a Planning Proposal.
+S Construction of refuge island CN / Transport for NSW Needs to be identified in the SAMP and funding determined.
+S Review undertaken by Transport for NSW and response received.
+Transport for NSW - review CN - written submission Through works program. Ι Precinct 5: Seaside Est ate Completion of the detailed assessment.
+PSC (Strategic Planning) Through work programs.
+I Community feedback on appropriate facilities.
+PSC (Strategic Planning) to Through work programs.
+S Community feedback on appropriate location.
+PSC (Strategic Planning, Community Development and Engagemnet, and Facilities and Services) to facilitate communication between relevant stakeholders.
+Through work programs S Precinct 6: Fullerton Co ove Preparation of a planning proposal to amend the LEP.
+PSC (Strategic Planning) Through work programs.
+S Completion of the detailed assessment and preparation of a planning proposal.
 PSC (Strategic Planning) Through work programs.
 I